Lotonel, tablets 5 mg 60 pcs

 Blood and lymphatic system disorders:

-frequency unknown- thrombocytopenia, leukopenia, agranulocytosis, aplastic or hemolytic anemia.
+frequency unknown – thrombocytopenia, leukopenia, agranulocytosis, aplastic or hemolytic anemia.

 Metabolic and nutritional disorders:

-infrequent – polydipsia;
+uncommon – polydipsia;

 Nervous system disorders:

-frequent – headache, dizziness, drowsiness;
+often – headache, dizziness, drowsiness;

-frequency unknown – visual disturbances.
+frequency unknown – visual impairment.

-frequency unknown – hearing impairment, tinnitus, and hearing loss (usually reversible) usually in patients with renal failure or hypoproteinemia (nephrotic syndrome).
+frequency unknown – hearing impairment, tinnitus and hearing loss (usually reversible), usually in patients with renal failure or hypoproteinemia (nephrotic syndrome).

-Cardiac disorders:
+Heart disorders:

-infrequent – extrasystole, arrhythmia, tachycardia, palpitations.
+uncommon – extrasystole, arrhythmia, tachycardia, increased heart rate.

 Vascular disorders:

-Disorders of the respiratory system, thorax and mediastinum:
+Disorders of the respiratory system, chest and mediastinal organs:

 Gastrointestinal disorders:

-frequent – diarrhea;
+often – diarrhea;

-infrequent – abdominal pain, flatulence;
+uncommon – abdominal pain, flatulence;

-frequent unknown – dry mouth, nausea, vomiting, loss of appetite, pancreatitis, dyspeptic disorders.
+frequency unknown – dry mouth, nausea, vomiting, loss of appetite, pancreatitis, dyspeptic disorders.

 frequency unknown – intrahepatic cholestasis.